adamboss95/wahab-obsidian/Linux/Module 7 Networking Services and System Updates/Module 7 Networking Services and System Updates.md

 - Example of Windows brower Google

 - Linux = curl – it is used for url
+	A command-line tool to transfer data to or from a server.

 - Linux = ping – it is used to check for server is up or not